Meet the Off-Campus Programs Office Staff!

-International education has been a big part of Ashley’s life.
-Ashley grew up in Pennsylvania hosting international students.
+Ashley grew up hosting international students with her family.
 This led her to becoming an international student in high school for one year in Kapellen, Belgium, as well as two semesters as a student at Arcadia University in Stirling, Scotland and Guayaquil, Ecuador.
-She also participated in two short-term faculty-led programs in Singapore and Guatemala.
+She also participated in two short-term programs in Singapore and Guatemala.
 She obtained her Bachelor of the Arts in International Studies with minors in History and Spanish from Arcadia University and her TESOL certification from the American TESOL Institute which led her to teaching English in Thailand, Japan and New York.
-Ashley enjoys conversation about all things international and is happy to help students with their international experiences in any way she can as the Off-Campus Programs Assistant!
+Ashley enjoys conversation about all things international, will happily share stories about her pets and is grateful to help students with their international experiences in any way she can as the Off-Campus Programs Assistant!

 Emma Arnesen '18

 "In London I learned the proper way to make tea."

 Lily Atkinson '18

 "When I studied abroad in London in the Winter of 2016, I got the opportunity to take lessons from a world-renowned harpist at the Royal College of London.
 It was such an incredible experience to walk into a room of thirteen concert-grand harps and get to choose which one I wanted to play on."

 -Participated in Lawrence London Centre, Winter 2016